Dre Campbell Farm

 5. Aerate Your Yard to Loosen Compacted Soil

-Aerating is an easy, natural way to breathe new life into your lawn and overcome fungus or pest issues.
-When combined with other practices like proper mowing, it will get your yard back to looking green and gorgeous again.
+Aerating is an easy and natural way to breathe new life into your lawn and overcome issues with fungus or pests.
+When combined with other practices, such as proper mowing, it will help your yard look green and gorgeous again.

 6. Avoid Overwatering